Skip to content

 The centerpiece of the project is a complete rebuild of the lower 1.2 miles of the Falling Waters Trail, one of the most heavily used hiking trails in the White Mountain National Forest.
 The section, which sees an estimated 40,000 hikers per year, has suffered from severe erosion and root exposure.
 Trail crews from the AMC and Granite State Conservation Corps will install new rock steps, water bars, and hardened tread surfaces designed to withstand heavy foot traffic while minimizing runoff into Dry Brook.

 The project also includes a 60-space expansion of the Lafayette Place parking area, which regularly fills to capacity by 7 AM on summer weekends, and the installation of three composting toilet facilities along the Franconia Ridge corridor.
-Park Director Sarah Chen noted that the improvements are designed to accommodate growing visitor numbers while protecting the fragile alpine environment.
-'We can't limit access to these trails — they belong to everyone — but we can build infrastructure that holds up to the demand,' she said at Tuesday's press conference.
+Park officials noted that the improvements are designed to accommodate growing visitor numbers while protecting the fragile alpine environment.

 The White Mountains Insider editorial team covers local news, trail conditions, restaurant openings, real estate trends, and everything happening in New Hampshire's White Mountains region.
 Got a tip?
 Email us at tips@whitemountainsinsider.com